halbertstone/rasplay/Raspi_stuff/README.md

 # rasplay
-Learning to use the raspberry pi
+Learning to use the raspberry pi GPIO